Christ Church Ground

 Christ Church Ground is a cricket ground in Oxford, England.
 The ground is owned by Christ Church, a constituent college of the University of Oxford.
-Owing to the University Parks being on public land where an admission charge could not be levied, the privately owned Christ Church Ground was the preferred venue in Oxford for matches where a gated admission was to be levied on spectators, typically in matches between Oxford University and a touring international team.
-The ground operated as a first-class cricket venue from 1878 to 1961, hosting 37 first-class matches.
-After 1961, the University Parks became the preferred venue for all first-class matches in Oxford, but it remained in use in minor counties cricket by Oxfordshire until the start of the 21st century.
-Today the ground is used by the Christ Church Cricket Club.
+Privately owned, it was the preferred venue in Oxford for matches where a gated admission was to be levied on spectators, typically in matches between Oxford University and a touring international team.
+The ground was a first-class cricket venue from 1878 to 1961, hosting 37 first-class matches.
+After 1961, the University Parks became the preferred venue for all first-class matches in Oxford, but it remained in use in minor counties and one-day cricket by Oxfordshire until the start of the 21st century and hosted a Women's One Day International during the 1993 Women's Cricket World Cup.

 History

 Early history

 John Peel, who studied at Oxford and was captain of the Christ Church Cricket Club, was instrumental in the establishment of the first cricket ground which Christ Church possessed.
 It was located not far from the Old White House public house and was on the right-hand side of the nearby Cherwell Valley line when heading toward London.
 By the 1850s, Christ Church had acquired land along the Iffley Road, where they established the present day Christ Church Ground.
-The newly acquired ground was used by early Oxfordshire sides in the 1850s, in matches against an All-England Eleven, with the Oxfordshire side typically containing 16 players.
+The newly acquired ground was used by early Oxfordshire sides in the 1850s in matches against an All-England Eleven, with the Oxfordshire side typically containing 16 players.
 Matches in the 1850s were well attended by large crowds.
 The ground was described as a "splendid" venue by The Sportsman in June 1867.
 First-class cricket was first played at the Christ Church Ground in June 1878, with Oxford University Cricket Club playing the Gentlemen of England in a match which lasted for two days, with the Gentlemen winning by an innings.